 Students who wish to limit the disclosure of directory information or wish access to their official records should obtain the appropriate form, fill it out, and return it to the Office of the University Registrar Front Counter Services, Clarence M. Mitchell, Jr. Building, first floor.

-Students alleging university noncompliance with the Family Educational Rights and Privacy Act may file a written complaint with the Family Policy Compliance Office, United States Department of Education, 400 Maryland Avenue, S.W., Washington, D.C.
-20202-4605.
+Students alleging university noncompliance with the Family Educational Rights and Privacy Act may file a complaint with the Student Privacy Policy Office.